 Calvin Jones BIG BAND Jazz Festival

-Celebrates International Jazz Day at the University of the District of Columbia
+Celebrate Jazz Appreciation Month at the University of the District of Columbia

-Tickets are $20 (general admission), $15 (seniors), and $10 (students) and can be purchased in advance at the UDC Music Program, Bldg.
-46-West, UDC Van Ness Campus, 4200 Connecticut Avenue, NW, or online at www.InstantSeats.com.
-Tickets will also be available at the University Auditorium door on the night of the performance.
-The University Auditorium (Bldg.
+Tickets are $20 (general admission), $15 (seniors), and $10 (students) and can be purchased in advance at the UDC Music Program, Performing Arts (Bldg.
+46-West), UDC Van Ness Campus, 4200 Connecticut Avenue, NW, or online at www.InstantSeats.com.
+Tickets will also be available at the University Auditorium-Theatre of the Arts door on the night of the performance.
+The University Auditorium-Theatre of the Arts (Bldg.
 46 East) is conveniently located on Metro’s Red Line at the Van Ness–UDC stop.
 Info: 202-274-5803 or JazzAlive@udc.edu

 What the press says: